rails/rails/guides/source/form_helpers.md

 resolve('Geocoder') { [:geocoder] }
 ```

-WARNING: When you're using STI (single-table inheritance) with your models, you can't rely on record identification on a subclass if only their parent class is declared a resource.
+WARNING: When you're using [single-table inheritance](association_basics.html#single-table-inheritance-sti) with your models, you can't rely on record identification on a subclass if only their parent class is declared a resource.
 You will have to specify `:url`, and `:scope` (the model name) explicitly.

 #### Dealing with Namespaces